melkerraad/ScheffleraMonitor/README.md

 <img src="images/fritzing.png" alt="fritzing" height="250"/>

+To properly connect the components you should go through the following steps.

+Soil Humidity Sensor:
+- Connect the two parts of the sensor using jumper wires.
+- Connect the VCC pin of the sensor to the VBUS pin 40 on the pico.
+- Connect the GND pin of the sensor to GND.
+- Connect the AO pin of the sensor to a 330 ohm resistor.
+Connect a jumper wire from the other end of the resistor to ADC pin 26 on the pico.
+To not damage the pin with 5V, you then need to add two serial 10k ohm and 4.7k ohm reistors between the jumper wire and GND.

+Photoresistor (CdS):
+- Connect one leg of the photoresistor to 3.3V.
+- Connect the other leg of the photoresistor to pin GP21 on the pico using a jumper wire.
+- On the other side of the jumper wire, place a 10k ohm reistor followed by a jumper wire to GND.

+DHT11:
+- Connect a 10k ohm resistor between the VCC and GND pins of the sensor.
+- Connect the VCC pin to a 3.3V pin on the pico.
+- Connect the GND pin to a GND pin on the pico.
+- Connect the signal pin on the sensor to pin GP13 on the pico.

+Red LED:
+- Connect one of the LED's legs to GND.
+- Connect a 330 ohm resistor to the LED's other leg.
+- On the other side of the resistor, connect a jumper wire to pin GP15 on the pico.

+Yellow LED:
+- Connect one of the LED's legs to GND.
+- Connect a 330 ohm resistor to the LED's other leg.
+- On the other side of the resistor, connect a jumper wire to pin GP14 on the pico.

+Green LED:
+- Connect one of the LED's legs to GND.
+- Connect a 330 ohm resistor to the LED's other leg.
+- On the other side of the resistor, connect a jumper wire to pin GP14 on the pico.

 //How is all the electronics connected?
 Describe all the wiring, good if you can show a circuit diagram.
 Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.
 Is this only for a development setup or could it be used in production?

 //Circuit diagram (can be hand drawn)